OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Smarty only
 """""""""""

-All new templates must be registered in :file:`metadata.php` and should use naming convention:
+Register all new templates in :file:`metadata.php`, using the following naming convention:

 :file:`[module_id]_[template_name].html.twig`

 Using JavaScript and including .js files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-JavaScript files should be stored into:
+Store JavaScript files in the following directories:

 * :file:`assets/js/libs` – if needs to define some additional JS libraries
 * :file:`assets/js/widgets` – all newly created widgets

-Naming convention for new widgets:
+Use the following naming convention for new widgets:

 :file:`[module_id]_[widget_name].js`

 .. important::

     All Javascript code must be in files in the widgets folder.

     Javascript code is not allowed directly in the template.

-    In the template you are only allowed to do the assignment for widgets and do includes for the Javascript files you need.
+    In the template, you are only allowed to do the assignment for widgets and do includes for the Javascript files you need.

-In order to include Javascript files in frontend, use:
+To include Javascript files in the frontend, use:

 .. code:: php